iAmCodeHead/maGilla-assessment/README.md

-# CZone

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.4.

 ## About the Application

-CZone is a simple web application built with angular to demonstrate proficiency with core angular concepts like component-based architecture, directives, content projection, services, routing, forms, validation, dependency injection, as well as frontend application performance, accessibility, and security.
+This is a simple web application built with angular to demonstrate proficiency with core angular concepts like component-based architecture, directives, content projection, services, routing, forms, validation, dependency injection, as well as frontend application performance, accessibility, and security.
-CZone features authentication, role management, API integration, UI responsivness etc. It includes a modules where authenticated users can access information about countries as well as performing update and delete actions with the countries data.
+It features authentication, role management, API integration, UI responsivness etc. It includes a modules where authenticated users can access information about countries as well as performing update and delete actions with the countries data.

 ## Login

-Czone uses hardcoded login details to demonstrate authentication Details below:
+It uses hardcoded login details to demonstrate authentication Details below:

 Email: admin.user@yopmail.com